stridecolossus/JOVE/panama.md

 System.out.println("glfwGetRequiredInstanceExtensions=" + length);
 ```

-The returned pointer is reinterpreted as an array and each element is be extracted and transformed to a Java string:
+The returned pointer is reinterpreted as an array and each element is extracted and transformed to a Java string:

 ```java
 MemorySegment array = extensions.reinterpret(length * ADDRESS.byteSize());
 for(int n = 0; n < length; ++n) {
     MemorySegment e = array.getAtIndex(ADDRESS, n);
     System.out.println("  " + e.reinterpret(Integer.MAX_VALUE).getString(0));